 The Mini Rollypoly® (#0207) is a folding dump pouch designed to hold a standard 32 oz. / 1L Nalgene or smaller water bottle.
 Bungee cord cinch and velcro flap lid secure top.

-Whether your at the deer lease, building a fire in your bar-b-q pit, or lost in the wilderness, building a fire is a skill that must be mastered.
-There is a difference in knowing how to build a fire with a lighter and charcoal lighter fluid, and knowing how to build a fire just before sundown when your lost in the woods.
+Building a fire is a skill that must be mastered.
+There is a difference in knowing how to build a fire with a lighter and charcoal lighter fluid, and knowing how to build a fire just before sundown when you’re lost in the woods.

 For those you in Southeast Texas that are looking for a little adventure, the Army Corp of Engineers has something you might want to look into.
 And that is a series of primitive camping spots set up along the Angelina and Neches rivers.